pahmatug81042/taskmaster-backend/README.md

 - **User Authentication & Authorization**
   - Register and login with secure password hashing (`bcrypt`)
   - JWT-based authentication for session management
+  - **New users automatically receive dummy projects and tasks** to populate their dashboard

 - **Project Management**
   - CRUD operations on projects
   - Ownership rules: only project owners can access or modify their projects